 If you’re looking for a diary version, I love the Moleskine diary where I can plan travel on the left page and add notes on the right.
 Buy it from: Amazon

 Buying tip: those themed travel journals you can buy seem like a great idea but the reality is that they are too tky for most wanderers to carry around on a longer trip.
 Think about size and weight when you pick a journal and a softer cover is usually better.

 If your traveler is going to be sleeping somewhere other than fancy hotels, they’re going to need to pack their own towel.
 Travel towels are perfect (I pack one myself).
 Lightweight and fast drying, they may not qualify for the sexiest present you ever give, but they definitely win for practicality.
 Tip: check the dimensions – the small ones are very small.
 Buy it from: Amazon

 TSA Compliant Padlocks

 Padlocks are also up there in the dull-stakes when it comes to present buying but they make perfect stocking-fillers and for most travelers, will be used almost every day.
 If you want to add a bit of excitement, they come in several colours….ok, that’s still not exciting enough.
 Let’s move on.
 Buy it from: Amazon

 Buying tip: make sure you buy a combination lock instead of a key lock – keys are lost all to easily (usually at the beach).
 Cue: bolt cutters.
 Also, buying a two pack is a good idea – I always pack two but somehow always come home with only one.

-I’m pretty strict on not carrying anything non-essential but when I saw this Bodum travel coffee press and mug, it immediately went onto my must-travel-with list.
+I’m pretty strict on not carrying anything non-essential but when I saw this travel coffee press, it immediately went onto my must-travel-with list.
 If your traveler has any kind of coffee addiction, this is the perfect gift.
 Buy it from: Amazon

 Eagle Creek Compression Packing Cubes